TimkoNZT/PhotoSorter/README.md

 # PhotoSorter

-Program for sorting images by date with moving to separate directories
+Script for sorting images by date with moving to separate directories